JackJPowell/uc-intg-manager/README.md

 - **One-Click Updates**: Update integrations directly from the web interface
 - **Configuration Backup & Restore**: Automatically backs up integration settings before updating and restores them after installation (for integrations that support the backup feature)
 - **Version Tracking**: View current and available versions for all installed integrations
+- **Beta Update Options**: Receive update notifications for beta releases when enabled in settings

 > [!IMPORTANT]
 > Configuration preservation depends on the integration implementing the backup/restore API.
 Check the integration's documentation to confirm support.
 If not supported, an upgrade button will not be shown.

+### Integration Management

+Full lifecycle management for your custom integrations.

+- **Delete Integrations**: Remove installed integrations directly from the web interface
+- **One-Click Installation**: Install new integrations from the community registry
+- **Update Control**: Update to latest, select specific versions, or choose beta releases
+- **Safe Uninstall**: Clean removal of integration drivers and configurations

 ### Available Integration Registry